stevenrhett/curly-operation-python/problems.md

 ### Pathfinding algorithms

 Write a Python program to implement a pathfinding algorithm to find the shortest path between two points in a 2D grid.
 You can use the A\* algorithm or any other pathfinding algorithm of your choice.
 The program should take as input the start and end points, as well as the obstacles in the grid.

+### Sockets (responding to live data)

+There are a lot of instances where you might want to listen for traffic at a particular address and handle the flow of data.
+Common use cases for this sort of thing includes traffic hitting an endpoint and users posting new content.

 ### Web scraping